qbead/qbeadWebsite/content/book/quickstart.md

 While you can use the SpinWheel with the preloaded animations, much of the joy of the SpinWheel comes from your potential to change it, and make it do whatever you wish!
 To do this, you will need a way to reprogram the computer on the SpinWheel.
 We use the Arduino programming language to communicate with the SpinWheel.
 Start by installing the Arduino software on your computer, which you can download for free from [arduino.cc/en/Main/Software](https://arduino.cc/en/Main/Software).

+Once the software is installed, we have to configure it to communicate with the SpinWheel.

-Plug your SpinWheel into your computer with a micro USB cable and flip the switch to the position labeled "USB".
-Open the Arduino software.
-You should see your device appear in the Tools menu under `Tools → Port`.
+1. Plug your SpinWheel into your computer with a micro USB cable and flip the switch to the position labeled "USB".

+2. Open the Arduino software.

+3. Open the `Tools` menu and go to `Port`.
 You will see a list of serial ports on your computer; you need to find the one for the SpinWheel.
 If there are multiple ports and you are unsure which one to use, simply unplug the SpinWheel and see which serial port disappears when you do so.
 This port corresponds to your SpinWheel's serial port.

+4. Go back to the Tools menu and select `Tools → Board`.
+Select Arduino Leonardo as the board (a.k.a. processor), so that the software knows which “dialect” to use to talk to the SpinWheel (computer languages have dialects just like human languages!).

 ![Use `Tools → Port` and `Tools → Board` to pick the port corresponding to the SpinWheel and the "Leonardo" board type. <a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/quickstart/port_and_board_screenshot.png "Use `Tools→ Port` and `Tools→ Board` to change the settings on the Arduino software.")

-Now you can go back to the Tools menu and select `Tools → Board`.
-Select Arduino Leonardo as the board (a.k.a. processor), so that the software knows which “dialect” to use to talk to the SpinWheel (computer languages have dialects just like human languages!).
+Properly selecting the board and port are essential for the Arduino software to communicate with the SpinWheel.
+If you are unable to upload code to the Spinwheel in the next section, double check that you have the correct board and port selected.

 ## Programming the SpinWheel